andrezeitz/muscle-gym-milestone-1/README.md

 ## Testing

 1. As a user, I want to easily determine the purpose of the website.
-Result: TEST PASSED
+* Result: TEST PASSED
    * It's very clear that the site is a gym buisiness providing number of service and visuals to show the customer what to expect.

 2. As a user, I want to be able to know how much the membership cost is.
 Result: TEST PASSED
+* Result: TEST PASSED
    * The cost of each membership is very clear and visual on the "Classes and Membership" side.

 3. As a user, I want to see what typ of different classes the gym have and some information about it.
-Result: TEST PASSED
+* Result: TEST PASSED
    * We highlight three of our most popular classes with a text explaning how each class works.

 4. As a user, I want to be able to contact the business without have to exit the website and go to my personal mail program.
 Result: TEST PASSED
 * A separate contact form is provided for those users who wish to make contact.
 This contact form is clearely showed on the top right side of the navigation bar.